 Our Albuquerque Physical Therapy Assistant degree can move you

 If you think a career making a difference to the quality of peoples’ lives would move you, then consider becoming a Physical Therapist Assistant.
-It could be a good career choice; the U.S Bureau of Labor Statistics forecasts that employment of qualified Physical Therapist Assistants will increase by 45% through 2020.**
+It could be a good career choice; the U.S. Bureau of Labor Statistics expects employment for qualified physical therapist assistants to increase by about 41% from 2012 to 2022..***

 Expert Physical Therapy training in Albuquerque, NM